SupaaHiro/schwifty-lab/ai-agent/README.md

 You can type your queries and interact with the agent.
 Type exit or quit to stop the session.

+## Query Examples

+Here are some example queries you can use with the agent:

+- **Meeting details:**
+  *Can you tell me the auth code for the 28 January 2025 meeting?*
+  → The agent will search the internal knowledge base for relevant information.

+- **Personalized responses:**
+  *What's my lucky number?*
+  → The agent can use conversation memory or context to generate a response.

+Feel free to experiment with different questions related to your internal documentation or general queries!

 ## LangSmith Tracking

 To enable LangSmith tracking for experiment logging and tracing, set the following environment variables in your `.env` file: